 The MultiSubnetFailover connection property indicates that the application is being deployed in an availability group or Failover Cluster Instance.
-The ODBC driver on Linux tries to connect to the database on the primary SQL Server instance by trying to connect to all the IP addresses.
-When connecting with MultiSubnetFailover=Yes, the client retries TCP connection attempts faster than the operating system’s default TCP retransmit intervals.
+The driver tries to connect to the database on the primary SQL Server instance by trying to connect to all the IP addresses.
+When connecting with MultiSubnetFailover=Yes, the client retries TCP connection attempts faster than the operating system's default TCP retransmit intervals.
 MultiSubnetFailover=Yes enables faster reconnection after failover of either an AlwaysOn Availability Group or an AlwaysOn Failover Cluster Instance.
-MultiSubnetFailover=Yes applies to both single- and multisubnet Availability Groups and Failover Cluster Instances.
+MultiSubnetFailover=Yes applies to both single- and multi-subnet Availability Groups and Failover Cluster Instances.

-To connect to a server in an availability group or Failover Cluster Instance:
+Note the following when connecting to a server in an availability group or Failover Cluster Instance:

-To connect to an availability group, specify the availability group listener of the availability group as the server in your connection string.
+Specify the availability group listener of the availability group as the server in your connection string.

 You cannot connect to a SQL Server instance configured with more than 64 IP addresses.